 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable and open to the participation of all people.

 Applicants must have proficiency in the language of instruction (English, German, or French) at a level required for admission by partner universities, as evidenced by standardized language test scores.

 Course Level: Awards are available for pursuing master degree study at host universities across the world.

-Study Subject: Awards are available for master’s degree study in the following fields at host universities across the world:
+Study Subject: Awards are available for study in the following areas:

 Scholarship Award: Successful applicants will receive the following support: